FamilySearch/GEDCOM.io/_pages/tag-def/CAST.md

 specification:
   - Caste
-  - An Individual Attribute.
-See also INDIVIDUAL_ATTRIBUTE_STRUCTURE.
+  - An [Individual Attribute].
+See also `INDIVIDUAL_ATTRIBUTE_STRUCTURE`.
   - caste
-  - The name of an individual’s rank or status in society which is sometimes based on racial or religious differences, or differences in wealth, inherited rank, profession, or occupation.
+  - The name of an individual's rank or status in society which is sometimes based on racial or religious differences, or differences in wealth, inherited rank, profession, or occupation.

 label: 'Caste'